eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ### arrivalPosLat

-The lateral position on the departure lane at which the vehicle tries to finish its route
+The lateral position on the arrival lane at which the vehicle tries to finish its route

 - FLOAT: the offset from the center of the line, a positive value indicates an offset to the right (in right-hand networks).
 - `"default"`: the vehicle may arrive at an arbitrary offset